De La Salle Brothers: Child sexual abuse

-There were other cases with many victims in countries including Scotland (St Ninian's in Gartmore, Stirlingshire; St Joseph's in Tranent; St Mary's in Bishopbriggs), Australia, and Ireland.
+There were other cases with many victims in countries including Scotland (St Ninian's in Gartmore, Stirlingshire; St Joseph's in Tranent; St Mary's in Bishopbriggs), Australia, and Ireland where "Some 46 alleged abusers are named in these 84 allegations of sex abuse."
 Serious and detailed allegations about decades-old abuse have been reported in the US, with several lawsuits being settled in favour of victims.
 After the scandal became widely known, branches of the Order apologised, publicly or to individual victims, for several of these cases.
 At St William's residential school in Market Weighton, England, between 1970 and 1991 many boys were abused; 200 now-adult men have said they were abused.
 Abusers including the principal, James Carragher, were imprisoned in 2004 for past sexual abuse at the home.
 Five victims started High Court action for compensation in 2016.
 Four of the cases were dismissed in December 2016 The De La Salle order repeated their apologies for and condemnation of the abuse.

-In Australia the Royal Commission into Institutional Responses to Child Sexual Abuse, which started in 2013, reported in December 2013 that in the period 1 January 1996 to 30 September 2013, 2,215 complaints of abuse were received by the Catholic Church's Towards Healing programme, mostly relating to 1950–1980.
-"The Church authority with the largest number of complaints was the Christian Brothers, followed by the Marist and then the De La Salle Brothers.
-The most common positions held by the Church personnel and employees subject to a Towards Healing complaint at the time of the alleged incident were religious brother (43% of all complaints), diocesan priest (21% of all complaints) and religious priest (14% of all complaints)."
+The De La Salle Brothers also operated the controversial BoysTown school between 1961 and 2001, which is known for having the largest case of child abuse at a single institution in Australia's history.
+Although only two staff, Brother Francis Brophy and Stephen Anthony Gray, were convicted of child sexual abuse by 2017, the trustees for the De La Salle Brothers had paid almost $27 million in compensation for 219 credible claims of abuse, representing the highest figure against a single church-run institution in Australia.

 Investigations and trials continued into 2022 involving a number of other schools and the De La Salle order has only apologised where they have been legally found guilty and not where the allegations haven't been prosecuted.
 This had brought about a widespread condemnation from former, allegedly abused pupils who lack the evidence to bring about a prosecution.